sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 megaStructure.add(blockGroup2);

 megaStructure.display();
 ```

 ## 4. Decorator

-The Decorator design pattern can be used to modify an objects behaviour either statically or dynamically without affecting the behavior of other objects from the same class.
+The Decorator design pattern can be used to modify an objects behavior either statically or dynamically without affecting the behavior of other objects from the same class.
 Decorators are particularly useful when you want to add features to an object in a flexible and reusable way.

 ## 4.1.
 Components of a Decorator